Python-Ensemble-Toolbox/PET/README.md

 ## Examples

-PET needs to be setup with a configuration file.
-See the example folder for inspiration.the
+PET needs to be set up with a configuration file.
+See the example folder for inspiration.

+## Tutorials
+A POPT tutorial is found [here]{https://github.com/Python-Ensemble-Toolbox/PET/blob/main/docs/tutorials/popt/tutorial_popt.ipynb}

 ## Suggested readings: